jasleon/Visual-Odometry/README.md

 OpenCV provides two techniques to match different descriptors: Brute-Force matcher and FLANN based matcher.

-The **Brute-Force** matcher compares the descriptor of one feature in the first image to all other features in the second image.
+The **Brute-Force** matcher compares one descriptor in the first image to all descriptors in the second image.
 The algorithm then matches the descriptor with the shortest distance to the descriptor in the first image.

 **FLANN** stands for Fast Library for Approximate Nearest Neighbors.
-It contains a collection of algorithms optimized for fast neighbor search in datasets and for high dimensional features.
+It contains a collection of algorithms optimized for fast neighbor search in datasets and high dimensional features.

 ```python
 def match_features(des1, des2):